 The primary mission of the Human Subjects Protections Program is to ensure that the rights and welfare of those who participate in research studies are protected.
 This mission is carried out by first ensuring that all research involving human subjects is reviewed and approved by the Institutional Review Board prior to initiation and subsequently by continuing review and monitoring of approved studies.
 These functions ensure that studies are being conducted in accordance with the ethical principles of autonomy, beneficence and justice as set forth in the Belmont Report, and in compliance with internal policies, and Federal regulation.

-The Director of the Human Subjects Protection Program (HSPP) has oversight responsibility of the Institutional Review Boards and support staff, the Research Compliance Monitor, the Education and Development Specialist, and the HSPP Scientific Review Committee.
+The Director of the Human Subjects Protection Program (HSPP) has oversight responsibility of the Institutional Review Boards and Regulatory Specialists, the Research Compliance Monitor, the Education and Development Specialist, and the HSPP Scientific Review Committee.
 The Director of the HSPP cannot influence or change any decision made by the IRB.
-As outlined in the organizational chart (PDF), the HSPP reports to the Associate Vice President for Research Integrity and Regulatory Affairs, who in turn reports to the Executive Vice President for Research.
+As outlined in the organizational chart (PDF), the HSPP reports to the Associate Vice President for Research Integrity and Regulatory Affairs, who in turn reports to the Vice President for Research, Innovation and Entrepreneurship.

 Investigators and study personnel are encouraged to call the office for assistance in preparing an application for the IRB or with any other questions, comments, suggestions and/or concerns.